Usability Heuristic Assessment

 Managing Partner YouX

-What is the Usability Heuristic Evaluation?
+What does the Usability Heuristic evaluation consist of?

-For severity classification a severity table is used.
+To classify severity, a severity table is used.

-The Norman-Molish Heuristics
+The Norman-Molish heuristics

 In short, we can say that the Nielson-Molisch heuristics postulate: